edgedb/edgedb-js/docs/index.rst

 EdgeDB JavaScript Driver
 ========================

-**edgedb-js** is the official EdgeDB driver for JavaScript written in TypeScript.
+**edgedb-js** is the official EdgeDB driver for JavaScript.
+Written in TypeScript.

 .. rubric:: Contents